 This blog post provides a comprehensive overview of engagement techniques we have used at our own virtual events.

 An effort by the Association for Computing Machinery to provide concrete advice to turn your event into a state-of-the-art online gathering.

 Pricing a Virtual Conference

 The following companies provide virtual conference platforms, services related to use of those platforms, or both.
-We’ve focused the list on organizations that have experience working with associations and provide services as well as technology (which is why you won’t find Adobe Connect, GoToMeeting, WebEx, Zoom, and the like below.)
+We’ve focused the list on organizations that provide a full-featured platform and/or services (which is why you won’t find Adobe Connect, GoToMeeting, WebEx, Zoom, and the like below.)